kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

    inverse of :func:`ord`.
 The valid range for the argument is from 0 through 1,114,111 (0x10FFFF in base 16).  :exc:`ValueError` will be raised if *i* is outside that range.

-   Note that on narrow Unicode builds, the result is a string of length two for *i* greater than 65,535 (0xFFFF in hexadecimal).

 .. function:: classmethod(function)